m3t4m1k3/unit-converter/README.md

 - Check out this [CSS gradient generator](https://www.joshwcomeau.com/gradient-generator/)
 ## Stretch Requirements
 - Add an input for the user to change the number and automatically recalculate values when it changes
+## Additional Features Added
+- Add pluralization to the output unit strings
 ## Design
 The design will be as per the the image below specified by the designer.
 See the complete [Figma project here](https://www.figma.com/file/SGyeTJrpeBsVdtwjvTn2po/Unit-Conversion-(Copy)?node-id=0%3A1).